Reading Time: 7 minutes

 Sauerkraut is another kind of fermented veggie, made from cabbage.
 During the fermentation process, live and active probiotics are created for your benefit!

 Probiotics aren’t just good-for-you, but they taste good.
-My personal favorite way to eat more probiotics is either coconut yogurt with collagen, berries, and honey for breakfast or a grass-fed burger topped with sauerkraut for dinner!
+My personal favorite way to eat more probiotics in foods is either coconut yogurt with collagen, berries, and honey for breakfast or a grass-fed burger topped with sauerkraut for dinner!

 Although they sound similar and both benefit the gut, probiotics and prebiotics are not the same thing.
 Fundamentally, probiotics are the living microorganisms in your gut, while prebiotics are what feed the probiotics.
 At the end of the day, both prebiotics and probiotics go hand-in-hand!